david-yu/vagrant-docker-ee-ubuntu/README.md

 https://www.virtualbox.org/wiki/Downloads
 ```

-## Create files in the root of the `/env` folder to store environment variables with custom values for use by Vagrant
+## Create files in the `/env` folder to store environment variables with custom values for use by Vagrant
 ```
 ee_url
 ucp_username